Product set growth in virtual subgroups of mapping class groups: Introduction

+\begin{rem} By an observation of Safin, $\lfloor\frac{n+1}{2}\rfloor$ is the best possible exponent for a lower bound on product set growth in free groups, and so this will also be the best possible exponent for any wider class of groups. \end{rem}

 A result of Balasubramanya tells us that every acylindrically hyperbolic group admits some acylindrical action on a quasi-tree \cite{Balasubramanya2017}, so the above theorem applies to all such groups.
-The class of acylindrically hyperbolic groups is a wide one, including the hyperbolic groups and relatively hyperbolic groups that are not virtually cyclic, as well as many cubical groups, right-angled Artin groups, and mapping class groups of surfaces \cite{Osin2016}.
+The class of acylindrically hyperbolic groups is a wide one, including the hyperbolic groups and relatively hyperbolic groups that are not virtually cyclic, as well as many cubical groups, right-angled Artin groups, and most mapping class groups of surfaces without boundary \cite{Osin2016}.
 The above statement is also interesting because it is not restricted to symmetric sets, and instead holds for all finite subsets.

-It is not possible to immediately apply \Cref{IntroKChoice} to answer \Cref{MainQuestion} for certain classes of groups, as the displacement condition is a condition on sets, rather than on the subgroups they generate.
-In Section 3.2 we will show that we can overcome this by finding loxodromic elements uniformly quickly in the generating sets of a subgroup.
+We will want to apply \Cref{IntroKChoice} to investigate uniform product set growth for subgroups of acylindrically hyperbolic groups, however we cannot do this immediately, as the displacement condition is a condition on sets, rather than on the subgroups they generate.
+In Section 3.2 we will show that one possible way of overcoming this is to find loxodromic elements in the action.